u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets01.png
    :align: center
-   :alt: Configuration of an Assets Account in Odoo Accounting
+   :alt: Configuration of an Assets Account in Thrive Bureau ERP Accounting

 .. note::
    This account's type must be either *Fixed Assets* or *Non-current Assets*.